FAQ: Recreation in Hillsborough

 The dog park would need to be closed for several seasons to establish grass.
 Heavy use of the dog park could also make maintaining grass difficult.
 The mulch used is a shredded hardwood mulch that is safe for use by children and dogs and that helps reduce dust, dirt and the ground cover’s movement.

 The Hillsborough Parks and Recreation Board advises the town on recreation improvements.
-To share ideas for park improvements, contact Public Space Manager Stephanie Trueblood by email or by phone at 919-296-9481.
+To share ideas for park improvements, contact Public Space and Sustainability Manager Stephanie Trueblood by email or by phone at 919-296-9481.
 Trueblood provides staff support to the advisory board.